BodenmillerGroup/ImcSegmentationPipeline/docs/output.md

 The `cpout` folder contains all relevant output files:

 * `cpout/images`: contains the hot pixel filtered full stacks for analysis as well as `.csv` files indicating the channel order.
 * `cpout/masks`: contains single-channel segmentation masks in 16-bit `.tiff` format.
-Segmentation masks are single-channel images that match the input images in size, with non-zero grayscale values indicating the IDs of segmented object.
+Segmentation masks are single-channel images that match the input images in size, with non-zero grayscale values indicating the IDs of segmented objects.
 * `cpout/probabilities`: contains 3 channel images in 16-bit `.tiff` format representing the downscaled pixel probabilities after Ilastik pixel classification.
 * `cpout/cell.csv`: contains features (columns) for each cell (rows).
 * `cpout/Experiment.csv`: contains metadata related to the CellProfiler version used.